 Do I need fertility treatment if I have PCOS?

-Not all women who have PCOS need fertility treatment.
-Some women with PCOS may be able to conceive by reducing their BMI to within a healthy level, and tracking cycles when ovulation does occur using at-home ovulation prediction kits.
+Some women with PCOS may be able to conceive by making lifestyle adjustments, such as reducing BMI to within a healthy level, tracking cycles when ovulation occurs and using at-home ovulation prediction kits.

-Others will need fertility treatment.
-It all depends on the severity of your PCOS and how it affects your reproductive and general health.
+In some cases, women will need the help of fertility treatment in order to conceive.
+It all depends on the extent of your PCOS and how it influences your reproductive and general health.